Conversion Optimization Blog 6 min read

 To address its content-related issue, Propelrr devised a hypothetical solution, i.e. publish regular and relevant content on Propelrr’s blog to increase its SERP performance.

 Predict a result that relates your hypothesis back to your conversion metric.
 Then choose the specific metrics you will use to track either the success or failure of your experiment.

 In the sample framework, Propelrr set the predicted result of its proposed solution to address its content awareness problem.
 It forecasts that posting relevant blogs within its niche/industry and those adjacent will increase SERP impressions and organic sessions on the website.

 3. Map out your strategy for specific optimization points.

-After identifying CRO issues through comprehensive audits and formulating data-backed hypotheses, the next step on the CRO checklist is to map out an actionable strategy for every optimization point.
+After identifying CO issues through comprehensive audits and formulating data-backed hypotheses, the next step on the CO checklist is to map out an actionable strategy for every optimization point.